ajaysureshcodes/ice-4131-labs/lab2/README.md

 > export PROJECT=scw2139
 > ```
 >
 > After saving, run the `bash` command.
-Now the environment variable `$project` is available every time you need to refer to the SCW project code.
+Now the environment variable `$PROJECT` is available every time you need to refer to the SCW project code.
 If you follow this step, you can replace line 4 of `submit.sh` with:
 >
 > ```bash
 > #SBATCH --account=$PROJECT